KrushCom/company/job-engineer.md

 As a global leader in pinless retail and prepaid telecommunications, we are committed to continually expanding our portfolio and customer base through through targeted innovations.
 Our offerings include a vast array of “white label" solutions for selling international products and integrating with third-party carriers.
 Our network encompasses the globe with key markets in the United States, Australia, and the United Kingdom.

-We offer company paid medical benefits, an ample amount of paid time-off, free caffeine, and flexible work hours to ensure that our team is developing at their peak.
-Read below to find out if you'd be a great fit for our team!
+We offer company paid medical benefits, an ample amount of paid time-off, and a true 9 to 5 work schedule (with the occasional maintenance window).
+Our developers work entirely from their home offices though we love to schedule work meetups and social events.
+We are a team of eight and growing in a 100+ size company.

 Who We Want
 ============